ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @public
 function object<T>(properties: FieldConverters<T>, options?: ObjectConverterOptions<T>): ObjectConverter<T>;

 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver